aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 ```

 **LEXICAL ENVIRONMENT**

-A lexical environment in JavaScript refers to the structure that holds variables, function declarations, and the scope in which they exist.
+A lexical environment in JavaScript refers to the structure that holds variables, function declarations, and the scope in which they exist..

 ### Scope Chain